Peripheral Neuropathy (Nerve Damage)

 - Difficulty using buttons

 - Cold feeling in arms or legs

 - Increased sensitivity to hot and cold

-- Contact your doctor or nurse immediately if you have any of the above symptoms.
-Treating nerve damage early and/or potentially lowering the dose or taking a break from the chemotherapy causing the problem may prevent the symptoms from getting worse.
+- Contact your care team immediately if you have any of the above symptoms.
+Treating nerve damage early, potentially lowering the dose, or taking a break from the chemotherapy causing the problem may prevent the symptoms from getting worse.

 - Wear gloves and warm socks, especially in winter.

 Stay Safe!
 Since peripheral neuropathy may affect your mobility and ability to sense temperatures, it is important to take some simple precautions to ensure your safety.
 Ideas include: